mazwat/mazwat.github.io/rob210/intro-cybernetics-lm.md

 The following materials are derived from the *Introduction to Cybernetics*.
 The video lecture is included at the bottom of the [*document*](#video-lecture).
 {: .callout .callout--warning}

-## What is Cybernetics
+## 1. What is Cybernetics
-## Etc.
+## 2. Topic 2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk4NzM4Njc5LDQ4NDQ0OTAxMl19
+eyJoaXN0b3J5IjpbMTY5MTg0MTMwOSw4OTg3Mzg2NzksNDg0ND
+Q5MDEyXX0=
 -->